kevinveenbirkenbach/cymais/roles/svc-rdbms-mariadb/defaults/README.md

 # defaults/

-This directory contains default variable definition files for the `service-rdbms-mariadb` Ansible role.
+This directory contains default variable definition files for the `svc-rdbms-mariadb` Ansible role.
 It centralizes all configurable values related to MariaDB deployment and can be adjusted without modifying task logic.

 ---